WGLab/NanoCaller/docs/Install.md

 bash Miniconda3-latest-Linux-x86_64.sh
 ```

 Go through all the prompts (installation in `$HOME` is recommended).
+Make sure you are using conda version >=4.9.
 After Anaconda is installed successfully, simply run:

 ```
 git clone https://github.com/WGLab/NanoCaller.git
 cd NanoCaller
-conda env create -f environment.yml conda activate NanoCaller
+conda env create -f environment.yml chmod +x NanoCaller NanoCaller_WGS

+conda env config vars set -n nanocaller_env PATH=$PWD:$PATH # this will add NanoCaller repository to PATH everytime you activate nanocaller_env environment.
+If you dont want to do this, then you would need to run NanoCaller by giving full path to repository

+conda activate nanocaller_env
 ```
 The installation should take about 10 minutes, including the installation of Miniconda.